Super Bowl movie trailers: Studios are getting stingy with the new stuff

 On Thursday, the Sonic The Hedgehog "big game preview" popped up.
 It wraps a trailer inside of a more standard commercial with athletes praising Sonic's speed.

-A Quiet Place Part II, the horror movie about monsters attracted to any sound, may run a pregame ad.
-But that trailer, while creepy as heck, is already available.
+A Quiet Place Part II, the horror movie about monsters attracted to any sound, dropped its pregame ad early, though most of it was in earlier sneak peeks.

 The SpongeBob Movie: Sponge on the Run trailer was released Wednesday, but that trailer is running before, not during the game, so it may not quite count as a Super Bowl trailer to purists.